 The following paragraphs summarize Redbubble’s approach to behavior and content.
 These guidelines have been made public in the spirit of open communication but it should be noted that they are adaptable and will evolve over time.
 Depending on the severity, a breach of Redbubble’s guidelines can result in a formal warning, account suspension, or account closure.
 Redbubble has internal policies and procedures in place to ensure these guidelines are applied in a consistent and fair manner.
 In applying these guidelines, Redbubble reserves the right to remove a work or close an account at our sole discretion.

 Members must be 18 years or older.
 This is a legal requirement as people under the age of 18 are not able to enter into a legal contract with Redbubble.

 Mature Content refers to works containing content that may be considered not suitable for viewing by some audiences, such as nudity, blood, guns, alcohol, drugs, violence, adult language, and other similar themes.

 Artists should indicate that their work is Mature Content as a part of the upload process, however, this can also be done at any time using the Edit Work function.

-Marking your work as Mature Content ensures that it will only be seen by viewers who choose to include this content while browsing Redbubble.
+Marking your work as Mature Content ensures that it will only be seen by viewers who choose to include this content while browsing Redbubble, and it will not be indexed off-site.
 Failure to comply with this guideline may result in account restriction or closure.

 Members can self-promote in their parts of the site (i.e. journal, profile), but should refrain from uninvited self-promotion outside of these areas.
 For example, members should not self-promote in the comments under another member’s work.
 Artists can promote products and services they provide in their journals or profile but need to be clear and transparent about the details – in particular, the financial details.